ckeditor/ckeditor5/packages/ckeditor5-clipboard/docs/features/paste-plain-text.md

 The plain text pasting feature is implemented by the `PastePlainText` plugin which is a part of the `Clipboard` plugin.

 It detects the <kbd>Ctrl</kbd>/<kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>V</kbd> keystroke during the paste and causes the pasted text to inherit the styles of the content it was pasted into.
-In this sense, the feature can also be described as "pasting without formatting" &mdash; the source formatting of the pasted text gets replaced with the target formatting of the text it was pasted into.
+In this sense, the feature can also be described as "pasting without formatting" &ndash; the source formatting of the pasted text gets replaced with the target formatting of the text it was pasted into.

 Pasting plain text with a double line break will turn the break into a paragraph.
 A single line break will instead be turned into a soft break upon pasting.